whitneyburton/portfolios/amy-kintner-Mod3_portfolio.markdown

 ## B: Individual Work & Projects

-We had two opportunities for indidivudal work this Mod: the APICurious project in week 2, and the final project in weeks 5 and 6.
+We had two opportunities for individual work this Mod: the APICurious project in week 2, and the final project in weeks 5 and 6.
 Originally, I was extremely excited for the time to do some work alone again, but I found that we still clumped into groups that more or less worked "together" in both cases.
 For the first project, there were five of us who chose to take on Reddit's Oauth API, and we consistently worked with each other and shared any breakthroughs.
 For the final project, I voluntarily paired with a Front_ender, which was aimed to allow me some hand's on time with React (this ended up not coming entirely to fruition for a variety of reasons, but c'est la vie).

 #### APICurious